How to Refresh a Horse That has Become Stale in his Training

 Go wild in the country!

-These non-competitive rides are usually organised by local charities to raise funds for good causes and take place across participating farmers’ fields.
+These non-competitive rides are usually organized by local charities to raise funds for good causes and take place across participating farmers’ fields.
 Jumps are included around the ride, but they are completely optional.

 Even if your horse is not confident at hacking out on his own, you could join a group of riders on the day or go with a few friends.